ray-di/Ray.MediaQuery/README.md

 ## Parameter Injection

 Arguments with the `DateTimeInterface` type will be injected with the current time unless a value is passed.
-The value will be converted to a string such as `2021-2-14 00:00:00` at SQL execution time.

 ```php
 interface TaskAddInterface